fredec96/Crypto_Quant_Trading/README.md

 ---
 ## Usage

-To run Crypto Quant Trading you must first clone the repository to your local machine:
+To run the Crypto_Quant_Trading analysis files you must first clone the repository to your local machine:

 ```python
 git clone <paste link here>